-Figure 6.9 shows receiver-operator-characteristic curves (ROC-curves) for all 14 error measures when run on all 15 projectively distorted sets of line segments.
-Ideally these curves would coincide with the left and top side of the box (i.e. going from (0,0) straight to (0,100) and from there to (100,100)).
-However, in almost all practical applications the ROC-curves will deviate from this ideal form to a bigger or lesser extent, and this deviation can be measured by the area above the curve $(aac^6)$ - an aac of 50 % (a diagonal curve) would be due to pure chance.
+Figure 6.9 shows receiver-operator-characteristic curves (ROC-curves) for all 14 error measures error-measures when run on all 15 projectively distorted sets of line segments-line segments.
+Ideally these curves would coincide with the left and top side of the box (i. e. going from (0,0) straight to (0,100) and from there to (100,100)).
+However, in almost all practical applications the ROC-curves will deviate from this ideal form to a bigger or lesser extent, and this deviation can be measured by the area above the curve (aac^6) - an aac of 50 % (a diagonal curve) would be due to pure chance.

 So what can be seen from Figure 6.9?
-We would expect the methods which use error propagation (the "alpha-xy" measure, and all "weighted" measures) to perform better than the ones without error propagation - if error propagation really were linear, we would in fact expect all methods which use error propagation to perform exactly identical.
-The superior performance of methods which use error propagation is in fact partly born out by Figure 6.9, with the exception of the two methods based on the scalar-product (denoted "weighted cos(alpha)") - this will be explained below.
+We would expect the methods which use error propagation error propagation (the "alpha-xy" measure, and all "weighted" measures) to perform better than the ones without error propagation error propagation error propagation error propagation error propagation error propagation corror propagation error propagation is in fact partly born out by Figure 6.9, with the exception of the two methods based on the scalar-product (denoted "weighted cos(alpha)") - this will be explained below.